UTSA-ICS/galahad/assembler/README.md

 To run the assembler on AWS instead of local QEMU build, run

 ```
-./asseble.py --docker-login "$DOCKER_LOGIN" --ssh-host <vm_host> --ssh-port <vm_port> virtue_container [virtue_container ... ]
+./asseble.py --docker-login "$DOCKER_LOGIN" virtue_container [virtue_container ... ]
 ```

 This will first generated the cloud-init config file in `tmp/user-data` You can provide this file to AWS in order to configure an instance properly.
-The script will wait until the VM comes up on the provided ssh host and ports.
+The script will ask for SSH host and port and wait until the VM comes up.
 Once it is up, the SSH stages will run, and finally the machine will be shut-down and the assebly process will be complete.
 After this point your AWS will contain a stopped instance that launches specified virtues on boot.